r-carissimi/wut/README.md

 python3 wut.py export results/2025-05-06_10-56-21.json
 ```

-### 💡 Run a WASI benchmark on runtimes that do not support WASI
+### 💡 Run WASI benchmarks on runtimes that do not support WASI

 Refer to the [Replay Merger project](https://github.com/r-carissimi/wasm-r3-replay-generator-docker) for instructions on how to run WASI benchmarks on runtimes that do not support WASI.